Use our Bet365 bonus code when signing up for a new account.

 The each way bet is a single selection wager consisting of 2 equal parts: a win bet and a place bet.

-The total stake is split across the two bets and the return is determined by the outcome of a single event.
+The total stake is split across the two bets, and the outcome of a single event determines the return.
 The "to win" bet is settled as a straightforward single bet with 50% of the original stake e.g. £1 of a £2 bet.
 The remaining 50% is staked on the "to place" portion of the bet.
 This portion is successful when the selection finishes in the top X number of places where X varies depending on the sport, the number of competitors/runners and any bookmaker specific promotions that may be available.

-The return on a successful "place" bet is also reduced relative to how much easier it is to place than it is to win outright.
+The return on a successful "place" bet is also reduced relative to how easier it is to place than win outright.
 The reduction is expressed as a fraction by bookmakers for each event where place betting is available.

 Winnings can be worked out manually but our each way calculator is the quickest option.

-The number of places available for an event is set by each individual bookmaker.
+Each bookmaker sets the number of places available for an event.
 Bookmakers often run promotions where they increase the number of places or improve the reduction fraction e.g. from 1/5 to 1/4.

-The "E/W" notation highlighted in the screenshot is a commonly use abbreviation for "Each Way" across online bookmakers.
+The "E/W" notation highlighted in the screenshot is a commonly used abbreviation for "Each Way" across online bookmakers.

 The horse racing result below is used in the proceeding examples:

 The example race has 2 places and a reduction fraction of 1/3.